 Stay informed and ready to meet both everyday challenges and long-term planning and policy-making goals, with focused news, practical information, and strategic insights on all HR-related...

 Sick leave under the Family and Medical Leave Act can be an administrative hassle for employers, especially when the time off must be taken intermittently.

 “FMLA abuse is a very big problem,” Dana Connell, a shareholder in the Chicago office of management-side law firm Littler Mendelson, told Bloomberg BNA in a June 22 email.
 The toughest kind of leave to deal with?
-Connell said her law firm surveyed 1,229 in-house counsel and HR professionals in May and 65 percent said “intermittent FMLA leave taken in an unpredictable manner” is the most difficult type of employee request to accommodate.
+Connell said his law firm surveyed 1,229 in-house counsel and HR professionals in May and 65 percent said “intermittent FMLA leave taken in an unpredictable manner” is the most difficult type of employee request to accommodate.

 In terms of FMLA abuse, Connell said there are “three tell-tale signs” that may indicate a problem.
 “The employee takes FMLA on a day that he/she could not get vacation or a personal day; the employee has a pattern of Friday and Monday absences; or the employer received complaints or tips from coworkers, directly or anonymously, that the employee is abusing FMLA.”